Tyil/website/_tutorials/freebsd-mailserver-part-3-imap-and-sasl-with-dovecot.md

 so yet.

 This part will guide you through setting up [Dovecot][dovecot].
-This service will deal with the SASL authentication to your mailserver and making your email boxes accessible via IMAP.
+This service will deal with the SASL authentication to your email server and making your email boxes accessible via IMAP.
 While this guide does not cover POP3 functionality, Dovecot can handle this as well.